cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 They serve as a means for dApp to notify the blockchain about particular events.

 Imagine a gaming dApp where players engage in battles.
-When a player wins a match off-chain, the dApp backend generates a notice declaring the winner.
+When a player wins an off-chain match, the dApp backend generates a notice declaring the winner.
 This notice is submitted to the blockchain, allowing on-chain validation of the match outcome.

 ### How Notices Work